DanielMaritim/text-in-CSS/README.md

 Text decoration is used to put or remove text decoration on the text.It also helps remove underline from links.Text decoration has none.line-through,overline or underline values.It uses the:text-decoration property

 Text transformation is used to make small or uppercases in a text and can even capitalize the first letter of each word

+Text Indentation is used to indent text.The word indent is used to describe the distance, or number of blank spaces used to separate a paragraph from the left or right margins.Dont confuse this with text alignment.It uses the:text-indent prpoerty

+The letter-spacing property is used to specify the amount of specing inbetween the letters/characters